larryhastings/correlate/README.md

 With the "match boiler" in place, **correlate** seems to produce optimal results even in these rare ambigous situations.

-I'm not sure what the *big-O* notation is for the "match boiler".
+I'm honestly not sure what the *big-O* notation is for the "match boiler".
-The pathological worst case, where every match has the same score, is probably on the order of *O*(n log n), where the `log n` component represents the recursive operations.
+The pathological worst case
+is *probably* on the order of *O*(n log n), where the `log n` component represents the recursions.

-Even in the pathological worst case, where every match has the same score, and they're all connected to each other via having `value_a` and `value_b` in common, I don't think the "match boiler" gets to *O*(n²).
+In this case, every match has the same score, and they're all connected to each other via having `value_a` and `value_b` in common.
+I still don't think the "match boiler" would be as bad as *O*(n²).
 The thing is, sooner or later the recursive step would cut the "group" of "connected items" in half (see next section).
 It's guaranteed *not* to recurse on every single item.
 So I assert that roughly cuts the number of recursive steps down to `log n`, in the pathological worst case that you would never see in real-world data.